-We offer the PhD in Business and Management programme in English, leading to the degree conferred by The University of Buckingham.
+We offer PhD in Business and Management in English, leading to a degree conferred by The University of Buckingham.
 Companies and institutions need professionals with the skills to manage and market knowledge-intensive products, as well as professionals with a deep understanding of the scientific principles underlying products and processes.
-The PhD programme in Business and Management focuses on developing employable expertise through in-depth research.
+The PhD in Business and Management focuses on developing employable expertise through in-depth research.

 |Duration of study period|

 (The admission process can take 4-6 months after the online application.)

 |Admission criteria||First or second class, upper division degree|